davidfowl/aspnetvnextwebapiapp/Generations.md

 When referencing this library from a PCL project, the portable-* dll is used for compilation.
 This is to allow other PCLs to be written against a consistent surface area across platforms.
 When referencing this package from a specific platform, the platform specific implementation is chosen.

-With generations, and NuGet v3, we have introduced a more formal approach to making these kinds of packages.
+With .NET Standard Platform versions, and NuGet v3, we have introduced a more formal approach to making these kinds of packages.
 PCLCrypto would change to look like the following:

 ```
 PCLCrypto/1.0.80/lib/Xamarin.iOS/PCLCrypto.dll